You might be wondering how to transfer photos from computer to iPhone? And we are here to help!

 You can create additional folders to transfer multiple photos to iPhone and move them between folders.
 There is also a possibility to sort photos within one folder by date or by name.

 - The uploaded photos will not be saved in the native Photos app on iPhone but in the Google Drive app.

 - You cannot edit the photos within the app without first copying them into the native folder – double work.

 Transfer photos from PC to iPhone without iTunes

 Dropbox offers only 2GB of free storage to their users.
 On the other hand, you do not have to install the program on the PC.
 In order to transfer photos from a computer to iPhone, save your data online on dropbox.com directly: log in, create a folder and upload the photos from the computer.
 After that, go to the Dropbox app on your iPhone to see your imported pictures.

 - Unfortunately, you can only upload individual photos, since Dropbox does not allow importing a folder.

-- Images also lose quality.
+- Images will possibly lose in quality.

-Transfer photos to iPhone with OneDrive
+Import photos to iPhone

+If you don’t trust cloud solutions, find iTunes hard to use and want to keep your photos in the native Photo app, CopyTrans Photo is the best solution for you to transfer photos from PC to iPhone.
 The program allows managing iPhone photos and videos on PC and has several unbeatable advantages such as managing Live Photos, viewing pictures in HEIC format, keeping excellent quality, order and EXIF files, and much more.
 Give it a go today!